 #DrMartinLutherKing said he was tired of the injustice that we as African Americans continue to face.
-Oh how what we as African Americans and we as Americans are doing to ourselves is a disservice oneself and to each other, that we’re not being mindful.
-Six years ago that word ‘mindful’ to hold of me.
-I went about to gaining the meaning of the word.
-Though there is different ways the word mindful is applied.
-But what I come to understand as I applied it to my doings and goings.
-That meant for me to own all of me, the good and the bad, what my triggers are that I wouldn’t want to be displayed, moreover control my emotions regarding people as well situations that I already know how I feel pertaining to such.
+Oh how what we as African Americans and we as Americans are doing to ourselves is a disservice oneself and to each other that is not being mindful.
+Six years ago that word ‘mindful’ took of me.
+I went about to gaining the meaning of the word, there is different ways the word mindful is applied.
+I come to understand as I applied it to my life, is to own all of me, the good and the bad, what my triggers are that I wouldn’t want to be displayed, moreover control my emotions regarding people as well situations that I already know how I feel pertaining to such.
 This quote speaks to how I apply mindfulness to my life: “Be mindful of yourself as you relate to other people and in doing so you become mindful of others.
-Thereby you say a lot of less sorries”.
+Thereby, you say a lot of less sorries”.
 I’m tried of the mindlessness and of the rendering of feelings as if there facts, which leads to the arguing of feels.
-It was of time to argue someone else’s feelings and it is disrespectful to do so.
+It’s a waste of time to argue someone else’s feelings, it is disrespectful to do so.
 We all entitled to our feelings, but assert your feelings or disregard another’s, shows a lack character and disrespect.
 Finally, I’m tired of seeing individuals walk aimlessly through other people lives not considering how they could be the cause or the effect that can bring a person to awareness.
 To be aware is to gain understanding and having understanding renders you wisdom.
 I wake up each day knowing how easy it to stay on the wrong side of right, so I put in the daily conscious effort to stay on the right side of right.

 By Randy Parson Jr